Characterization of individual charge fluctuators in Si/SiGe quantum dots: TLF characterization

-The dynamics of a single dominant TLF are conveniently characterized by evaluating the Allan variance and distribution of TLF occupations, while in the regime of multiple significant TLFs we find that the FHMM approach provides a powerful means of identifying the dynamics of each constituent.
+As discussed in this section, the dynamics of a single dominant TLF are conveniently characterized by evaluating the Allan variance and distribution of TLF occupations, while in the regime of multiple significant TLFs the FHMM approach provides a powerful means of identifying the dynamics of each constituent.
 As we will discuss next, for example, these capabilities enable us to understand why and how charge noise changes between transport peaks.
 In the remainder of this work, we will leverage this ability to extract detailed information about individual TLFs.
 Altogether, these results illustrate how studying individual TLFs can complement traditional ensemble measurements to improve understanding of charge noise.